 Internships are a great way to complete the Augsburg Experience.
 Students can work with an organization or business, either locally or globally, for credit or not-for-credit.
-Students should work with their academic advisor, in tandem with the Strommen Center or Augsburg Abroad, to identify the best internship for their needs and interests.
+Students should work with their academic advisor, in tandem with the Strommen Center or the Center for Global Education and Experience, to identify the best internship for their needs and interests.
 Augsburg maintains partnerships with many key institutions in the Twin Cities and further afield.

 Here are some of the academic guidelines to discuss with your faculty advisor:

 Internships for Credit

 An internship should be carefully planned.
 At the beginning of the experience, the student should identify some intentional, self-designed academic and personal learning objectives to be approved by their faculty supervisor (ordinarily a full-time faculty member in the department in which the student wishes to earn the credit.)
 Students and their faculty supervisor should consult with the Strommen Center for Meaningful Work for assistance and resources that reflect good practices for experiential learning.
 Internships that are required as part of immersion programs, such as the HECUA program or the Washington Center Program, will also fulfill the Augsburg Experience requirement.

 Prior to the semester in which the student wishes to complete the internship, he or she should:

 - Identify the off-campus site (some on-campus internships may qualify if there is a clear linkage to off-campus people, organizations, and/or communities).

 - Make contact with the internship supervisor on-site and establish a schedule.
 Typically, a minimum of 160 hours should be devoted to the internship over an academic term(s) for 4 course credits, and 80 hours for 2 course credits.

 - Enroll in a 399 internship in the student’s department or program.
 The faculty supervisor and the director or internship coordinator at the Strommen Center will sign off on the student registration.
 (Students should use the Internship Registration Form).

 - Begin to identify the learning objectives for the experience, usually in dialogue with the faculty and site supervisor.